free5gc/free5gc-compose/README.md

 ## Troubleshooting

-Sometimes, you need to drop data from DB(See #Troubleshooting from https://www.free5gc.org/installation).
+Sometimes, you need to drop data from DB:

 ```bash
 $ docker exec -it mongodb mongo